Jokowi's youngest son disqualified from November elections, US trip criticized over protests - ExBulletin

 Others made comparisons to Marie Antoinette, the last queen of France, who was beheaded during the French Revolution, with some netizens saying “Let them eat brioche”, in reference to a famous quote often attributed to her.

-Analysts say Mr Kaesang's absence from the November election is a major setback for Mr Widodo, who despite his popularity cannot resist the will of the people.
+Analysts say Kaesang's absence from the November election is a major setback for Widodo, who despite his popularity cannot resist the will of the people.

 Currently, the president already has two family members in positions of power, with his eldest son Gibran Rakabuming Raka as the new vice president, and his son-in-law Bobby Nasution running for governor of North Sumatra with the support of President-elect Prabowo Subiantos' party, he said.

-Mr Widodo's attempts to put his younger son on the ballot had only drawn public anger, he said, and could shake the president's confidence in establishing a political dynasty.
+Widodo's attempts to put his youngest son on the ballot have only drawn public anger, he said, and could shake the president's confidence in establishing a political dynasty.

-Protesters led by university students gathered in front of the Jakarta Parliament building last week, pressuring lawmakers to drop a controversial bill aimed at barring candidates not supported by Mr Widodo and Mr Prabowo from running in November's regional elections.
+Protesters led by university students gathered outside Jakarta's parliament building last week, pressuring lawmakers to drop a controversial bill aimed at barring candidates not backed by Widodo and Prabowo from running in November's regional elections.

 Protests also took place elsewhere in the capital and other major cities, including Bandung, Surabaya and Semarang, as thousands of people gathered in street demonstrations.

-Although he (Mr Widodo) is now president, people have shown open defiance by coming to protests last week, to say that enough is enough, Dr Djayadi said.
+Although he (Widodo) is now president, people have shown their open defiance by going to protests last week, to say enough is enough, Dr Djayadi said.

 |